AssemblyPayments/promisepay-php/README.md

 Once you have recorded your API token, configure the PHP package - see below.

-Open the file **vendor/promisepay/promisepay-php/libs/promisepay-credentials.xml** and replace the existing credentials with the following:
+Open the file **vendor/promisepay/promisepay-php/libs/promisepay-credentials.xml** and replace the existing credentials with your account information:

 ```xml
 	<?xml version='1.0'?>